COLONSAY? WHERE’S THAT THEN?

 There are also workshops hosted by the artists themselves and our famous Late Night Ceòl Ceilidh on Saturday night.

-Colonsay Brewery run a very popular bar at the hall.
+Colonsay Beer Co. run a very popular bar at the hall.
 Situated upstairs, it offers a great alternative from which to view proceedings.
-They serve all their own beers, as well as their award winning Wild Island Gins.
+They serve all their own beers, as well as award winning Wild Island Gins.
 These are not to be missed.
 The bar also sells everything else you would expect and is the place to hang out in-between concerts.

 If you need something with which to soak up all that home grown refreshment, Gavin and his team from The Colonsay Pantry are on hand with delicious locally sourced burgers, sausages, pies and lots more besides.
 They can be found right outside the hall, in their very own marquee.